hamid-shahsavani/tekrar/README.md

   + #### *sleep*
     ```python

-      # Show loading for 8 second ...
+      # pause the aplication and display the loading animation for 8 seconds ...
       # maybe a unique example similar to time.sleep ...

       # argument 'sleep' must be a int type ...